Genetic studies on Turkish people: Haplogroup distributions

 A 2021 study which looked at whole genomes and whole-exomes of 3,362 Turkish people found that the most common Y chromosome haplogroups were J2a, R1b, and R1a (18.4%, 14.9%, and 12.1% respectively).
 Haplogroups C-M130 and O3 ranged from 8.5% to 15.6%.
 Most common mtDNA haplogroups were H, U, and T (27.55%, 19.53%, and 10.99% respectively).

 An earlier 2004 study of 523 people found many Y-DNA haplogroups in Turkey.
 Most haplogroups in Turkey are shared with its West Asian and Caucasian neighbors.
 The most common haplogroup in Turkey is J2 (24%), which is widespread among Mediterranean, Caucasian, and West Asian populations.
 Haplogroups that are common in Europe (R1b and I; 20%), South Asia (L, R2, H; 5.7%), and Africa (A, E3*, E3a; 1%) are also present.
 By contrast, Central Asian haplogroups (C, Q, and O) are rarer.
 While, K, R1a, R1b, and L infrequently occur in Central Asia, they are notable in many other Western Turkic groups.
 J2 is also found in Central Asia, a notably high frequency (30.4%) being observed among Uzbeks.

+However, because the dataset relies on low-resolution macro-haplogroups, attempting to quantify paternal flow from Turkic-related Central Asian migrations yields a highly ambiguous range.
+By excluding branches that are very unlikely to stem from these migrations and including those that potentially do, the contribution spans from 8.6% to 55.5%.
+The 8.6% minimum includes definitively East Eurasian and Central Asian clades (C*-M216, C3-M217, N*-M231, N3a-M178, O3-M122, Q*-M242, Q2-M25, R1b2-M73).
+The 55.5% maximum also includes clades with less certain origins, including some J, G, R1a, and R1b markers, which occur in Central Asia but are also found among indigenous West Asian populations.
+Thus, this paper is of limited use for determining the actual extent of Turkic migration, since the broad macro-haplogroup categories cannot reliably distinguish Central Asian ancestry introduced by Turkic migrations from lineages already present in West Asia.

 The main percentages of Y chromosome haplogroups identified in the 2004 study were as follows: